-Although goldenseal is well known for all the gastrointestinal benefits it offers, it also helps to reduce the symptoms of allergic reactions and may help individuals who have hives triggered by food allergies.
+Goldenseal is well known for assisting the digestive system, but it also aids in easing the symptoms of allergic reactions and might be helpful for people who have hives due to food allergies.

 Licorice Root Tea

-Licorice root tea boosts the immune system response, which may help you to recover from hives faster.
-It also helps to reduce inflammation, which often comes with hives.
-However, licorice root should not be used by people with edema, high blood pressure, or heart conditions, and those taking diuretics and blood thinners should consult with their doctor before using it.
+Licorice root tea boosts the immune system’s response, which may help you recover from hives faster.
+It also helps reduce inflammation, which often comes with hives.
+However, those who have edema, high blood pressure, or heart conditions shouldn’t use licorice root, and those who are taking diuretics or blood thinners should consult their doctor before using it.